slavielle/grabbag/doc/path-and-query.md

 In this case default behavior is : the value returned in the value itself an not an array containing the single value.

-The principe applies also on embedded path arrays.
+The principe applies also on embedded path-arrays.
 The previous example is equivalent to next ones:

 ```php
 [